Spring Rate: What Is It and How Is It Calculated?

-There are three major factors that affects spring rate:
+There are three major factors that affect spring rate:

-- Wire diameter: when the wire diameter increases, the spring constant increases too.
-A thicker wire will make the spring constant become stronger and even difficult to deflect.
+- Wire diameter: When the wire diameter increases, the spring constant increases too.
+A thicker wire will make the spring constant become stronger and even more difficult to deflect.

-- Spring diameter: increase in the spring diameter will lead to decrease in the spring rate.
+- Spring diameter: An increase in the spring diameter will lead to a decrease in the spring rate.

 Theory of Springs

 In classical physics, a spring can be viewed as a gadget that stores expected vitality, explicitly flexible possible vitality, by stressing the bonds between the molecules of a versatile material.